-Note: About 50% of all bites from this krait results in human death – even with the administration of antivenin (antivenom).
+Note – About 50% of all bites from this krait results in human death – even with the administration of antivenin (antivenom).
 Death is the usual result if no treatment is given.
-The closely related Bungarus multicinctus is ranked 3rd in the world for toxicity of venom based on some LD-50 data (terrestrial snakes).
+The closely related Bungarus multicinctus is ranked 3rd in the world for the toxicity of venom based on some LD-50 data (terrestrial snakes).
 Do be careful.

 Bungarus candidus (Malayan Krait or Blue Krait)

 Thais say: Ngoo tap saming kla, or ngoo kan plong

 Range: All over Thailand and much of Southeast Asia.

 Notes: I’ve caught scores of these snakes since 2006 in Thailand.
 They are quite distinctive from other black and white banded snakes when adult, but when hatchling or juvenile, the differences are almost negligible.
 Do be very cautious to not hand-hold any black and white banded snake in Thailand.
 The risk is too great.
 The head of the Blue Krait is not nearly as large as the yellow and black “Banded Krait” (B. fasciatus).
 This krait’s body doesn’t have the high vertebral ridge either.
 Be careful around these snakes, their venom is very potent.